 6. DIY DOLLHOUSE WALL ART

 I also used my Cricut to create some wall art.
 This was very similar to the house number DIY, except I used vinyl to add a design to a pre-cut piece of wood.

 DIY miniature dollhouse art supplies:

-This is also a special little piece because the little white wooden start is from the mobile I made for Ramona’s nursery.
+This is also a special little piece because the little white wooden start is from the mobile I made for my daughter’s nursery.
 I took it apart hoping I could find a way to reuse some of the pieces and incorporate them into something that is more age appropriate, so this is a little nod to the very first DIY I ever made her.

 To help tie it in with the rest of the house, I cut out a star from holographic vinyl to add on top of the white star and also cut out some hearts from the same material to add to the pieces.
 I then glued it up in the baby’s loft.
 Isn’t it adorable?

 And the last one—I definitely wanted to make some rugs to help create more interest in the rooms.
 Since I left all of the floors unfinished poplar, I felt each room needed a little something.